Sticky bead argument

 In general relativity, the sticky bead argument is a simple thought experiment designed to show that gravitational radiation is indeed predicted by general relativity, and can have physical effects.
 These claims were not widely accepted prior to about 1955, but after the introduction of the bead argument, any remaining doubts soon disappeared from the research literature.

-The argument is often credited to Hermann Bondi, who popularized it, but it was originally proposed anonymously by Richard Feynman.
+The argument is often credited to Hermann Bondi, who popularized it, but it was originally proposed by Richard Feynman.

 Description

-The thought experiment was first described by Feynman (under the pseudonym "Mr. Smith") in 1957 at a conference at Chapel Hill, North Carolina, and later addressed in his private letter:
+The thought experiment was first described by Feynman at the 1957 Chapel Hill Conference, and later addressed in his private letter to Victor Weisskopf:

 As the gravitational waves are mainly transverse, the rod has to be oriented perpendicular to the propagation direction of the wave.

 History of arguments on the properties of gravitational waves

 Einstein's double reversal

 The creator of the theory of general relativity, Albert Einstein, argued in 1916 that gravitational radiation should be produced, according to his theory, by any mass-energy configuration that has a time-varying quadrupole moment (or higher multipole moment).
 Using a linearized field equation (appropriate for the study of weak gravitational fields), he derived the famous quadrupole formula quantifying the rate at which such radiation should carry away energy.
 Examples of systems with time varying quadrupole moments include vibrating strings, bars rotating about an axis perpendicular to the symmetry axis of the bar, and binary star systems, but not rotating disks.

 In 1922, Arthur Stanley Eddington wrote a paper expressing (apparently for the first time) the view that gravitational waves are in essence ripples in coordinates, and have no physical meaning.
 He did not appreciate Einstein's arguments that the waves are real.